The Mayo Clinic Assistive and Restorative Technology Lab studies and collaborates on multiple areas of research interest.

 Motion imaging data acquisition for musculoskeletal diagnosis and guided treatment

-In collaboration with Paula M. Ludewig, Ph.D., P.T., from the University of Minnesota, Dr. Zhao's team is using fluoroscopy, CT and shape matching techniques to significantly advance the existing infrastructure for motion imaging and analysis of musculoskeletal disorders in Minnesota, subsequently advancing clinical diagnosis and treatment.
+Dr. Zhao's team is using fluoroscopy, CT and shape matching techniques to significantly advance the existing infrastructure for motion imaging and analysis of musculoskeletal disorders including osteoarthritis and joint replacement, subsequently advancing clinical diagnosis and treatment.
+Specifically, the team is using imaging techniques to quantify shoulder motion and risk of rotator cuff injuries in individuals who use wheelchairs for mobility.

 Development of a biofeedback intervention to reduce the risk of upper extremity overuse injury after paraplegia and tetraplegia

-The research of Beth A. Cloud, Ph.D., D.P.T., contributes to the Mayo Clinic Rehabilitation Medicine Research Center and involves research to determine effective strategies for prevention and modification of detrimental movement patterns in people who use wheelchairs for mobility.
+The research of Beth A. Cloud-Biebl, Ph.D., P.T., D.P.T., contributes to the Mayo Clinic Rehabilitation Medicine Research Center and involves studies to determine effective strategies for prevention and modification of detrimental movement patterns in people who use wheelchairs for mobility.
 The lab delivers an individualized biofeedback-based intervention using kinematic, kinetic and visual information during activities of daily living to assess risk of shoulder and wrist injury pre- and post-intervention.

-Evidence for maintaining mobility and quality of life for manual wheelchair users
+Evidence for maintaining mobility and quality of life for individuals who use manual wheelchairs

-Epidural spinal cord stimulation to restore volitional function after chronic paralysis due to spinal cord injury
+Epidural and transcutaneous spinal cord stimulation to restore volitional function after chronic paralysis due to spinal cord injury

 Kicking behavior in infants with spina bifida after in utero and postnatal surgery: A novel approach for assessment of surgical efficacy and design of evidence-based intervention strategies

-Together with Nicholas M. Wetjen, M.D., and Dave Chapman, P.T, Ph.D., of St. Catherine University, and with support from the Mayo Clinic Children's Research Center, the lab assesses early kicking behaviors — including alternating knee and leg kicks — using novel activity monitors prior to the development of walking in infants with spina bifida who have had in utero or postnatal surgery, and in typically developing infants.
+Together with Dave Chapman, P.T, Ph.D., of St. Catherine University, and with support from the Mayo Clinic Children's Research Center, the lab assesses early kicking behaviors — including alternating knee and leg kicks — using novel activity monitors prior to the development of walking in typically developing infants and in infants with spina bifida who have had in utero or postnatal surgery.
 The long-term goal is to develop an early rehabilitation intervention for infants with developmental concerns.

 Ambulatory and nonambulatory benefits of lower limb exoskeleton use, with and without functional electrical stimulation, in clinical and community settings

-In collaboration with Michael Goldfarb, Ph.D., of Vanderbilt University, and the James A. Haley Veterans' Hospital in Tampa, the lab will employ a lower limb exoskeleton to assess the mobility and therapeutic benefits resulting from exoskeleton use with and without cooperative functional electrical stimulation in a clinical setting.
-The team will also assess therapeutic benefits, utility and compliance of lower limb exoskeleton use in the home and community.
+In collaboration with Michael Goldfarb, Ph.D., of Vanderbilt University, and the James A. Haley Veterans' Hospital in Tampa, Florida, the lab is using a lower limb exoskeleton to assess the mobility and therapeutic benefits resulting from exoskeleton use with and without cooperative functional electrical stimulation in a clinical setting.
+The team will also assess therapeutic benefits, utility and compliance in lower limb exoskeleton use in the home and the community.

 From robotic hand to prosthesis prototype for upper extremity limb loss